rust-secure-code/cargo-auditable/README.md

 The compiler itself [will start embedding it soon.](https://github.com/rust-lang/rust/pull/97550)

 On older versions it's already there in the debug info.
 On Unix you can run `strings your_executable | grep 'rustc version'` to see it.
-[Don't try this on files you didn't compile yourself](https://lcamtuf.blogspot.com/2014/10/psa-dont-run-strings-on-untrusted-files.html).

 ### What about keeping track of versions of statically linked C libraries?